 Karen Kramer, Head of West Branch Library

-The Wonderful Wizard of Oz - Was banned for depicting women in strong roles.
+The Wonderful Wizard of Oz by Frank L. Baum - Banned for depicting women in strong roles

-Catcher in the Rye - Was banned for use of the F - word and other profanities
+Catcher in the Rye by J.D.
+Salinger - Banned for use of the F-word and other profanities

 If you’re interested in banned books and preventing censorship, please come to our banned books program on September 29th for a read-a-thon, crafts table, prizes and coffee!
 The program will be held at the Central Library Auditorium from 1 - 3pm.